killer415tv/gw2-race-tournament/functionality.md

   - Broadcast announcements

 - **Race Configuration**
-  - Set race start date and time
+  - Set number of laps (default 1)
-  - Enable start date transmission to clients
+  - Set time to start after the button start race is pressed (default 1 minute)
-  - **Start Race** button to initiate competition
+  - **Start Race** button to initiate competition, this button sends the actual time plus 1 min to all clients, and clients enable a countdown to start

 #### **Stage 2: Active Race** 🏃‍♂️
 - **Access**: Available even before race starts